Shopping for Cheap Name Brand Clothes

 Ross, TJ Maxx & Marshalls

-Ross, and similar stores like TJ Maxx and Marshalls, are more places I frequent to hunt for bargain deals.
+Ross, and similar stores like TJ Maxx and Marshalls, are more places I frequently hunt for bargain deals.
 They have low prices, but require a bit of patience to find winning pieces.

 If you like name brand, high quality clothing on a budget, then Thredup.com is a place you’ll want to check out.
-They sell name brand, used clothing for a lot less.
+They specialize in selling name brand, used clothing for a lot less.

 Extra Tip: Before you send anything in, use the Payout Estimator to get an idea of how much you can expect to get for your used clothing.

-All in all, staying trendy on a limited budget just takes a little more resourcefulness and time.
-Staying on budget and current with the fashion trends are all within your grasp when you put your mind to it.
+Keeping up with the trends on a limited budget just takes a little more resourcefulness and time.
+Staying on budget and current with the fashion trends are all within your grasp when you put your mind to it!